HarveyYifanLi/ChatGPT-Categorizer-with-React-TypeScript/README.md

-# ChatGPT-Categorizer-with-React-TypeScript
+## ChatGPT-Categorizer-with-React-TypeScript
 This is a productive Web SPA built with `React.js`, `TypeScript`, `React Router`, and `React-bootstrap` with advanced Filtering and searching features.
 It's your best companion to categorize and group those messy ChatGPT Queries and Replies in one place at hand.

+### Instructions for execution
+1. Clone the Repo and cd into that cloned directory
+2. Install all the necessary ependencies specified in `package.json` via command:
+`npm install`
+3. Run the app via command: `npm run dev`

-## Screenshots from the completed App
+### Screenshots from the completed App
 ![Test image](https://github.com/HarveyYifanLi/ChatGPT-Categorizer-with-React-TypeScript/blob/main/images/main-page-all.png)

 ![Test image](https://github.com/HarveyYifanLi/ChatGPT-Categorizer-with-React-TypeScript/blob/main/images/main-page-tags.png)